shinhugh/dynamicArray/README.md

 A `dynamicArray` instance holds the *memory addresses* of data stored elsewhere in memory, *not the data itself*.<br/>
 The type of the data does not matter (the array holds `void *` pointers).
 This allows for flexible usage but requires type-casting upon retrieving elements.

+Do *not* access/modify the members of the struct `dynamicArray` directly;
+behavior is undefined.
+Utilize the provided functions instead.

 ## Functions